williycole/cb-site/content/_index.md

 #  Hi I'm Cole Boren👋
 Welcome to my personal corner of the internet— just digital bag of holding where I stash my journey, current adventures, and future quests in the world of code.

-I've been honing my programming skills for about five years as of 9/10/24.
+I've been honing my programming skills since late 2019.
 Here expect to find insights and discussions on Go, unit testing, quality assurance, performance optimization, minimalisim, and keeping things simple.

 ---